SenthilNayagan/senthilnayagan.github.io/_posts/data-management/data-engineering/concepts/2022-07-31-reverse-etl.markdown

 layout: post
 title:  "Reverse ETL"
 kicker: "Data Engineering"
-subtitle: "Reverse ETL refers to the process of feeding processed data from a data warehouse or data lake back into business applications, such as Salesforce, for use in business operations and forecasting."
+subtitle: "Reverse ETL is the process of feeding processed data (gold-layer tables) from a data warehouse or data lake back into business applications, primarily for use in operational analytics domains such as sales, marketing, etc., in order to enable business operations and forecasts."
 image: assets/images/posts-cover-images/reverse-etl.jpg
 author: senthil
 published_on: 2022-07-31 00:00:00 +0530